Atlanta Lawn Maintenance Guide

 Once again, we’ve written a complete guide on watering your Atlanta lawn.
 You should check it out!

-Here’s a couple preventative actions you can take to avoid fungus in your lawn:
+Here are a few preventive actions you can take to avoid fungus in your lawn:

 - Make sure your watering is happening early in the morning versus late in the night.
 Watering during the night doesn’t allow for the water to be evaporated off of the grass blades.
 Moisture sitting on the grass too long is an open invitation for fungus to creep in.